Decoding Your Undergraduate Transcript for MBA Admissions

 Do MBA programs care about your undergraduate GPA?

 Yes, MBA programs do consider an applicant’s undergraduate GPA as part of the admissions process, but its importance can vary depending on the school, program type, and other factors.
-While a strong GPA is generally seen as a positive indicator of academic capability and discipline, the adcom takes a holistic approach, considering various aspects of an applicant’s profile, such as work experience, GMAT/GRE scores, essays, letters of recommendation, and extracurricular activities.
+While a strong GPA is generally seen as a positive indicator of academic capability and discipline, the admissions commuittee takes a holistic approach, considering various aspects of an applicant’s profile, such as work experience, GMAT/GRE scores, essays, letters of recommendation, and extracurricular activities.

 Do MBA programs care about your graduate GPA from another master’s level degree?